sandrockjustin/fitness-tracker/README.md

 ## Features for Application End-Users

-1. **Account**
+1. **Account & Dashboard**
     - C - Create a new account.
-    - R - Read stored data for their account.
+    - R - Read stored data for their account across components, and in the dashboard view.
     - U - Update stored workouts and nutritional information.
+    - U - Updated stored profile information.
     - D - Delete their account and data.

 2. **Workouts Management**